prednya/Websight/README.md

 # Websight
+Following the COVID-19 pandemic, seminars, meetings and conferences are necessary for updating our knowledge and skills.
+Webinars are the solutions to this issue.
 Websight is a webinar application that is an open platform for all ages to heighten their passion.
+The website opens up to an illustrated landing page giving a gist of the insides of the website.
+Signing up or logging in will direct you to the home page that consists of recommendations the website provides and categories to explore and attend webinars of one's interest.
+Websight also provides an option to post webinars in various categories.